Introduction

 7. Supports Lactation

-Manganese may help promote milk production in lactating mothers by supporting metabolic and hormonal functions related to lactation.
+Manganese may help support milk production in lactating people by supporting metabolic functions.

 Also read this post :- Cholesterol: Causes, Types, Symptoms, and Natural Ways to Control It